AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 To create an **ordinal color scale**, you should use the {api:anychart.scales#ordinalColor}ordinalColor(){api} constructor.

 Combine it with {api:anychart.scales.OrdinalColor#ranges}ranges(){api} to set frequency ranges (two or more) you want to be marked by different colors.
 Then you can set a color for each of these ranges by using the {api:anychart.scales.OrdinalColor#colors}colors(){api} method.
-Please note that if you do not specify the colors and ranges, the default settings of the ordinal color scale are used.
+Please note that if you do not specify colors and ranges, the default settings of the ordinal color scale are used.

 Finally, call {api:anychart.charts.TagCloud#colorScale}colorScale(){api} to set your scale as the color scale of the chart, and {api:anychart.charts.TagCloud#colorRange}colorRange(){api} to add a **color range**.
 With the ordinal color scale, the color range shows the ranges and their colors.